c0zy1/writeups-site/_posts/2025-07-21-ropemporium pivot.md

     ![static](/assets/ropemporium pivot/static.png)

 1. got entry for the not yet resolved foothold_function, this can be confirmed by firing up gdb and disas usefulFunction.
-2. plt stub for foothold_function, when the function gets called for the first time this stub checks dereferences the pointer to check if there is a real adress behind the got entry, if not it calls the linker to resolve it, after that the got entry points to the resolved adress.
+2. plt stub for foothold_function, when the function gets called for the first time this stub dereferences the pointer to check if there is a real adress behind the got entry, if not it calls the linker to resolve it, after that the got entry points to the resolved adress.
 3. offsets of ret2win and foothold_function in the custommade libpivot.so, ret2win

  ropper(an example of a few of the gadgets we will use)